 Morocco dialects are Moroccan Arabic or Darija and Hassani dialect of Sahrawi people in the south part of Morocco.
 DARIJA or Moroccan Arabic is a dialect containing the combination of Arabic (Predominant), French, Spanish, and Berber.
-DARIJA has some similarities with the Algerian and the Tunisian dialect and you may hear that Moroccans speak too fast comparing to Algerians and Tunisians.
+DARIJA has some similarities with the Algerian and the Tunisian dialect and you may hear that Moroccans speak too fast compared to Algerians and Tunisians.

 Generally speaking, between Moroccans in the streets, you will hear Moroccan Arabic, Berber or Hassani dialect, and never Classical Arabic.
 Also, you will find out that all Moroccans speak Darija but not all speak Berber or Hassani dialect.
 So, as a foreigner in Morocco, Darija is the most important in communication with locals.
 But, you may find some old people in Berber villages with some difficulties in speaking Moroccan Arabic.